jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

 A _communication channel_ is a Markov kernel.
 ```

-Notice that there is no mention of the random variables $X$ and $Y$.
-Indeed, this definition is meant to isolate and capture the channel itself, whereas the random vectors $X$ and $Y$ are separate components that are conceptualized as the "sender" and "receiver" hooked to the two ends of the channel.
+Notice that there is no mention of the random variables $X$ and $Y$ in this definition.
+Indeed, this definition is meant only to isolate and capture the channel itself, whereas the random vectors $X$ and $Y$ are separate components that are conceptualized as the "sender" and "receiver" hooked to the two ends of the channel.

 Our discussion preceding the definitions shows that every pair of random variables $(X,Y)$ (with finite ranges) determines a Markov kernel through the conditional distributions, and hence also a communication channel.
 Let's formally record this fact: